 Enrollment

-Patients should receive intravenous esomeprazole 40 mg/d immediately after EVT for 3 to 7 days until discharge, followed by oral keverprazan 20 mg/d until the total duration of acid suppression is 2 weeks.
+Participants assigned to the pantoprazole group should receive intravenous pantoprazole 40 mg once daily immediately after EVT for a duration of 1 to 7 days until discharge, followed by oral pantoprazole 40 mg once daily until the total duration is 2 weeks.
+Patients assigned to the control group should not receive any acid suppression.

 Department of Gastroenterology, General Hospital of Northern Theater Command (formerly called General Hospital of Shenyang Military Area)